crud27/crud27.github.io/index.md

 ### Decision Tree and Random Forest for Business Recommendations <br><br>
 - Python is used to analyze, visualize and build a model to predict potential customers
 - Python Libraries: Pandas, Numpy, Matplotlib, Seaborn, Scikit-Learn
+#### Objective
+- Analyze and build an ML model to help identify which leads are more likely to convert to paid customers,
+- Find the factors driving the lead conversion process
+- Create a profile of the leads who are likely to convert

 [ExtraaLearn](/ExtraaLearn_Decision_Tree.md) <br><br>
 [ExtraaLearn Presentation](/pdf/ExtraaLearn Analysis and Recommendations.pdf) <br><br>